 Being New Year’s Eve, our discussion includes our resolutions for the upcoming year.
-One of my resolutions is to be able to hold a plank position for 2 minutes.
+One of my previous resolutions was to be able to hold a plank position for two minutes.
 This led to an impromptu family competition of who could hold a plank the longest.
-My boys did outlast me but not by as much as I thought they would. #momwin
+My boys did outlast me, but not by as much as I thought they would. #momwin

-Now that my oldest child is a sophomore in high school, his resolutions are more about the college search and his career path.
+Now that my older son is a senior in high school, his resolutions are more about the college search and his career path.
 He does aspire to be a YouTube star.
 Luckily, he is realistic and knows he needs other income as he builds his YouTube empire.

 I hear from many parents of first-time high schoolers.
-They know they need to help their child in their college search, but they don’t know where to start.
-Their child may have ideas for their future but what is the right answer?
-How can we help our kids without spending wasted countless hours and money finding the solution?
+They know they need to help their teen with the college search, but they don’t know where to start.
+Their son or daughter may have ideas for their future, but what is the right answer?
+How can we help our kids without wasting countless hours and money finding the solution?

 I am going to make this easy and break it down for you…

-Next here are some action items your child should be doing broken down by grade:
+Next here are some action items your high schooler should be doing, broken down by grade:

-9th grade – Explore extracurricular activities that they will enjoy and build new skills, it could be a sport, a learning a new language, technology related, etc.
+9th grade – Explore extracurricular activities that you will enjoy and help build new skills.
+It could be a sport, learning a new language, technology related, etc.

 10th grade – Start exploring careers of interest, meet with people in that career, identify the education needed for that career.

-11th grade – Plan which colleges you want to tour, find when college fairs will be in your area.
+11th grade – Plan which colleges you want to tour (either in person or virtually); find out when college fairs will be in your area.

 12th grade – If you are going to college, look for scholarships to help offset costs.
 Keep up with good study habits and celebrate!

 The college search and application process requires a lot of paperwork.
-Do you need some organization in your life?
+Does your teen need some organization in their life?
 Check out the My Ideal College Countdown Organizer.
-You get a full list of exactly of what you need to do by grade plus a place to track actions and keep those important documents in one place.
+It comes with a full list of exactly what your teen needs to do by grade, plus a place to track actions and keep those important documents in one place.

-Regardless if your child follows a path to a four-year college, goes to technical college, or takes a gap year, you need to help them plan for their future.
+Regardless if your teen follows a path to a four-year college, goes to technical college, or takes a gap year, you need to help them plan for their future.

-Want more guidance in your life in how to help your child in the college search process?
+Want more guidance in your life on how to help your student with the college search process?
 Book a complimentary strategy session with me.
 I can answer your questions and provide advice on what to do next.
-You can email me at email@example.com to schedule a time.
+Click here to schedule a time.